Dealing with an Overreactive Partner

 Step 3: Stay Curious

-Being curious shows your partner that you care about their emotional world.
+Being curious shows your partner that you care about their emotional world."By showing a genuine interest in understanding their perspective, you create a space for open communication and emotional connection," Sims explains.

 Here are some questions Sims recommends asking: